 1. Meet the Education Requirements to Sit for the CPA Exam

-You can sit for the CPA exam in New York with 120 credits, as long as you’ve taken at least one class each in upper-division financial accounting, upper-division audit & attestation, taxation, and cost or management accounting.
-You can read the full New York CPA exam requirements here…
+To meet the New York requirements to sit for the CPA exam, the New York CPA education requirements must be attained first.
+For New York applicants, you can sit for the CPA exam with 120 credits, as long as you’ve taken at least one class each in upper-division financial accounting, upper-division audit & attestation, taxation, and cost or management accounting.

 2. Apply for the Uniform CPA Exam

 After meeting the education requirements, you will register with NASBA to apply for the CPA exam.
 Have all your official transcripts sent directly from your college or university to CPA Examination Services (CPAES) at CPA Examination Services-NY, PO Box 198469, Nashville, TN 37219-8469.
 If your school offers official electronic transcripts, they may be emailed to email@example.com.